 Dean Telano - Sukh Shabad Singh

-Founder of Bon Buddhism of Long Island
+President of Bon Buddhism of Long Island

-Dean Telano is co-owner of True Living Yoga Healing Center, Founder and Director of the Yoga Teacher Training Program at the Rahini School of Yoga and Meditation, and Founder of Bön Buddhism of Long Island.
+Dean Telano is co-owner of True Living Yoga Healing Center, Founder and Director of the Yoga Teacher Training Program at the Rahini School of Yoga and Meditation, and President of Bön Buddhism of Long Island.
 Dean, a Certified and Registered Yoga Teacher (E-RYT 500), Registered Chidren’s Yoga Teacher (RCYT) and Registered Prenatal Yoga Teacher (RPYT), has been teaching yoga, meditation, and wellness for more than 20 years.
 Dr. Telano’s yoga experience ranges from teaching children as young as 3 and adults as old as 102.
 Moreover, his therapeutic yoga teaching experience includes helping people with a wide range of ailments such as Anxiety, Depression, Fibromyalgia, Multiple Sclerosis, Arthritis, Cancer, Osteoporosis, Low Back Pain, Hypertension, and Diabetes.
 Dr. Telano has studied and holds certifications in Rahini, Hatha, Kundalini and Tibetan Yoga; and Meditation, Buddhism, Qigong, Reiki, and Ayurveda.
 He has studied under Ravi Singh, Shri Anandi Ma, Shri Deleepji, Dr. Rao, Grandmaster Dr. Warner Chen, Master Tianyou Hao, Alejandro Chaoul-Reich, Geshe Murig Nyima Kunchap Rinpoche, Khenpo Ratsa Geshe Tenzin Dargye, and the 7th Kundröl Namkha Thinley Wangyal Rinpoche.
 Dr. Telano has authored several yoga teacher training manuals and is a former college adjunct professor.
 Furthermore, he is a Naturopath with a PhD in Natural Health, Exercise Physiologist, Reiki Master, and Qigong Master.
 He has appeared on television, and at colleges, hospitals and other wellness settings teaching yoga, meditation, and wellness.